AMcCall22/company-suggestions/README.md

    Procfile signifies to Heroku which files run the app and also how to run the app.
 Create the file using eco web: python app.py > Procfile

-2. Add, commit and push the above files to Github.
+2. Add, commit and push the above files to GitHub.

 3. Create a new app on Heroku by selecting 'New.'
 Give a unique name to it and choose Europe as the region.

 4. Select Deploy menu and within Deployment method, select GitHub.
-Ensure the correct Github repository is linked to the app.
+Ensure the correct GitHub repository is linked to the app.

 5. Within settings, select Reveal Config Vars and set the IP address to 0.0.0.0 and PORT of 5000.
 Paste the Mongo_URI and Secret Key.